solita/solita.github.com/_posts/2021-12-23-can-you-keep-a-secret.md

 # Closing thoughts

-Is Themis a 100%-guarantee in keeping secrets away from preying eyes?
+Is Themis a 100%-guarantee in keeping secrets away from prying eyes?
 Unfortunately, no. According to the documentation, on its own, Themis addresses 90% of the exploits surrounding safeguarding secret encryption and decryption.
 Those remaining 10% often fall onto external factors that can and do compromise your application security, e.g., the backend or the CI/CD itself may be compromised, or simply human-error: one may commit the secrets to VCS.
 Themis is no silver-bullet to security, but it is better than providing